 The U.S. Department of Agriculture’s latest numbers indicate a rise in peanut production this year.
-According to a story to Tyron Spearman, that was a surprise to many farmers and would mean a rise in season-ending stocks.
+According to Tyron Spearman, that was a surprise to many farmers and would mean a rise in season-ending stocks.

 Efforts continue to develop new markets for U.S. peanuts.
 Tyron Spearman has more details.

 During a recent event, congressional staffers were able to learn more about the peanut industry.
 Tyron Spearman has the story.